All Episodes

 That's who was running the show there.

-And they are here in Salena, Alabama.
+And they are here in Salina, Alabama.

 And you have never seen such a disaster in your life, a bureaucratic nightmare.

-There's probably 400, maybe more trucks sitting here loaded and nowhere to go.
+There's probably 400, maybe more, trucks sitting here, loaded, and nowhere to go.

-It sounds like the fiasco we've heard.
+This sounds like the fiasco we've heard.

 So, hey, folks, this is this bureaucracy on parade.